jaylindquist/FabricArtsHighlighter/README.md

 To use with WordPress, install the [SyntaxHighlighterEvolved][] plugin and install the Fabric Arts Highlighter plugin from the attahed zip file.

 ## Usage
 Once configured, the Fabric Arts Highlighter will add languages for patterns.
-The currently supported are listed below:
+The currently supported languages are:

 * crochet
+* knit

 The following example uses the WordPress plugin to create an easy to read crochet pattern: